Helipad can be installed using either Pip or Conda. From your command prompt, just run one

 which will install all the required packages automatically.
 The requirements are:

-- Python 3.7 or higher — dicts do not maintain order in prior versions, so prior versions may have unexpected results.
-Helipad does not run on Python 2.
+- Python 3.8 or higher — Helipad does not run on Python 2.

 - Matplotlib — Supports visualization capabilities

 - Pandas — Manages data collection and export